How to tame a baggie feeder

 - Be very careful not to insert your knife too deep and cut the bottom layer of plastic.
 (This is more apt to happen if your knife is not sharp and you end up pushing down on the plastic.)

 - If you accidentally nick a bag you can patch it with a piece of duct tape.
-If things really go awry you can pour what’s left of the feed into a new bag.
+If things really go awry, you can pour the leftovers into a new bag.
+Those extra bags can come in handy.

-- If you absolutely must move a slit bag that still contains syrup, you can weave your hive tool though the slits in the plastic and lift the bag straight up.
+- If you absolutely must move a slit bag that still contains syrup, you can weave your hive tool through the slits in the plastic and lift the bag straight up.
+If you have at least two slits in the bag, it is easy to pick it up with a hive tool without spilling a drop.

 - When it’s time to feed more syrup, you can refill the bag by lifting the top part with your hive tool and pouring in more syrup.
 Or you can leave the old bag in place and put a new one on top of it.
-(This takes care of those sharp places.)
+The old bag pads any sharp or splintery places.

 - If the bees don’t drink the syrup, make sure the bag is slit.
-If it is, take a small dropper and add a couple drops of essential oil (anise, peppermint, tea tree, etc) or a little Honey-B-Healthy.
-The syrup will be gone in no time.
+(I have walked away without slitting the bag more than once.)
+If the bag is slit but the bees aren’t drinking it, take a small dropper and add a couple of drops of essential oil (anise, peppermint, tea tree, etc) or a little Honey-B-Healthy.
+The scent will help the bees find the syrup and it will be gone in no time.

 Rusty